Qatar Airways in advanced talks for 25-30 Boeing narrowbody planes

 FARNBOROUGH, England Qatar Airways is in advanced talks with Boeing (BA.N) to buy up to 30 narrowbody planes and will not rule out additional cancellations of delayed deliveries from rival Airbus (AIR.PA) , the airline's chief executive said on Monday.

-Qatar earlier this year canceled its first delivery of the narrowbody Airbus A320neo jet due after delays in delivery and has said it must source alternate planes to meet demand.
+Qatar earlier this year cancelled its first delivery of the narrowbody Airbus A320neo jet due after delays in delivery and has said it must source alternate planes to meet demand.

 "We are quite advanced" in talks with Boeing, Akbar Al Baker told journalists at the Farnborough Airshow.
 "It's between 25 and 30 aircraft, a combination of the two," he said, referring to the current 737NG model and the successor 737 MAX.